University of North Carolina Asheville

 Total Media - Minimum: 1, Maximum: 6

 ELIGIBILITY: Open to all artists who are 18 years of age or older.
-All work must be original, completed in the past two years and cannot have been exhibited at The University of North Carolina Asheville before.
-It is at the juror’s discretion to choose single or multiple works from each artist’s submission.
+All work must be original, and cannot have been exhibited at The University of North Carolina Asheville before.
+It is at the Juror’s discretion to choose single or multiple works from each artist’s submission.

-MEDIA: In effort to support the breadth in international contemporary drawing, media is open to any traditional or experimental drawing media including but not limited to two or three-dimensional works, video or installation.
-Size is open to works that can fit through a standard set of double doors, 10’6” ceiling height and up to 36’ for both floor and wall space.
+MEDIA: In an effort to support the breadth in contemporary drawing, media is open to any traditional or experimental drawing media welcoming both two or three-dimensional works, video, and/or installation.

-ONLINE IMAGE SUBMISSIONS: Submissions are accepted only via CaFÉ (Call for Entry) at http://www.callforentry.org/ There is no additional fee to use the CaFÉ online application system.
-All entries must be uploaded using this online system.
-Please do not upload digital images that contain borders or text info that is not part of the original work.
-Applications must be received by Midnight, Novermber 20, 2016 (Mountain Time)
+ONLINE IMAGE SUBMISSIONS: Submissions are accepted only via CaFÉ (Call for Entry) at http://www.callforentry.org/ All entries must be uploaded using this online system.
+Please do not upload digital images that contain borders or text info that is not part of the original work

 ENTRY FEE: Each artist may submit one image for a non-refundable fee of $30.
-Each additional image, including detail images, are a additional non-refundable fee of $5 each, limit 6 images total ($55 max).
-The entry fee does not cover shipping expenses.
+Each additional image, including detail images, is an additional non-refundable fee of $5 each, limit 6 images total (for example, the fee for 3 images is $40, fee for 6 images is $55).
 Credit cards are accepted forms of payment via CaFÉ online submission.

-NOTIFICATION: All entries will recieve a CaFÉ email notification of juror’s results no later than Dec.
-9, 2016.
-Please check your spam folder if you do not recieve an email or check status on the CaFÉ website under My CaFÉ Entries.
+NOTIFICATION: All entries will receive a CaFÉ email notification of juror’s results no later than December 30, 2020.
+Please check your spam folder if you do not receive an email or check status on the CaFÉ website under My CaFÉ Entries.